dastrukar/uas-medical/readme.md

  - also renamed `UaS_WoundInfo` to `UaS_Wound`.
  - Cavity is based on the width of your wound.

+## Bandage Overhaul
+many changes, so this is getting its own section.

+### Bandages
+There are now 2 types of bandages: Improvised and Normal Improvised is the default vanilla bandages.
+They are slow and not that great, and should be only used if you don't have any normal bandages to spare.
+Normal is the new bandages that you have to find.

+### Wound Dressings
+Can be applied to wounds.
+Helps apply pressure to wounds, allowing them to stabilise faster.
+Has to be bandaged up to actually work, and increases bandaging time.

+ - Removed Wound Stabiliser, replaced with a more complicating bandaging system.
+ - Improvised bandaging is now actually just improvised bandaging.
+ - Added bandages, used for bandaging wounds more efficiently.

 ## Credits
  - bunyear/Tapwave: Made the tool sprites